 I am currently a Leverhulme Early Career Research Fellow at the University of Liverpool, UK.

-When not chasing ants up and down mountains or playing in R, I can be found slacklining, in the gym, watching Adventure Time or listening to ambient beats.
+When not chasing ants up and down mountains or playing in R, I can be found slacklining, bouldering, watching Adventure Time or listening to ambient beats.

 2018 - present: Extraordinary Lecturer, University of Pretoria, South Africa